-Winner of the Whitley Award for Conservation in Ape Habitats, donated by The Arcus Foundation
+Winner of the Whitley Award for Conservation in GREAT Ape Habitats, donated by The Arcus Foundation

-In 1990 Melvin initiated Sarawak’s pioneering Integrated Conservation and Development Project which involved local Iban land owners in protected area management for the first time.
-He now works with stakeholders at all levels to protect over 2,000 km2 of contiguous orang-utan habitat in Sarawak which is home to the rarest subspecies of Bornean orang-utan, Pongo pygmaeus pygmaeus.
+In 1990, Melvin initiated Sarawak’s pioneering Integrated Conservation and Development Project which involved local Iban landowners in protected area management for the first time.
+He now works with stakeholders at all levels to protect over 2,000 km² of contiguous orang-utan habitat in Sarawak, home to the rarest subspecies of Bornean orang-utan, Pongo pygmaeus pygmaeus.